 Prove you’ve got what it takes to be crowned Canada’s Safest Driver!
-Download the app and track your driving skills.
-This new contest launches Thursday, October 1 and runs to Friday, November 26, 2020.
+Download the app for free and track your driving skills.
+This new contest launches Thursday, October 1 and runs to Thursday, November 26, 2020.

 Canadian residents with a valid driver’s licence are eligible to participate in this skills-based contest run by Parachute and sponsored by Desjardins, which offers a grand prize of $10,000 and several other smaller prizes to those who score the highest number of points for safe driving behaviours.
 Contestants must be of age of majority in their province or territory.